jaxoj/masqlite/README.md

 ## Features

-Features
 The current implementation includes the following features:

-- Basic Storage Engine: Reading and writing pages to and from the disk.
+- **Basic Storage Engine**: Reading and writing pages to and from the disk.

-- File-Based Storage System: Simple file-based storage for managing data.
+- **File-Based Storage System**: Simple file-based storage for managing data.

-- Page Allocation and Free Space Management: Allocate new pages and manage free space within pages.
+- **Page Allocation and Free Space Management**: Allocate new pages and manage free space within pages.

-- Caching Mechanism: Keep frequently accessed pages in memory for faster retrieval.
+- **Caching Mechanism**: Keep frequently accessed pages in memory for faster retrieval.

-- B-tree Implementation: Efficient data retrieval and indexing using B-tree.
+- **B-tree Implementation**: Efficient data retrieval and indexing using B-tree.

-- B-tree Operations: Search, insert, and delete operations with special case handling.
+- **B-tree Operations**: Search, insert, and delete operations with special case handling.

-- Support for Key-Value Pairs: Store key-value pairs in the B-tree structure.
+- **Support for Key-Value Pairs**: Store key-value pairs in the B-tree structure.

-- Memory Management: Address memory management issues and ensure proper deallocation.
+- **Memory Management**: Address memory management issues and ensure proper deallocation.

-- Virtual Machine Implementation: Design and implementation of a virtual machine (VM) for executing bytecode instructions.
+- **Virtual Machine Implementation**: Design and implementation of a virtual machine (VM) for executing bytecode instructions.

-- Function Calls in VM: Support for function calls (CALL and RET operations) in the VM.
+- **Function Calls in VM**: Support for function calls (CALL and RET operations) in the VM.
+- **SQL Compiler**: Lexer implementation capable of tokenizing and identifying `CREATE DATABASE` and `CREATE TABLE` queries.

 ## Future Improvements